slazav/device2/Readme.md

 * `log_start/<device>` -- Any user can see all communications of every device.
 To do it one should start with `log_start` action.
-The buffer of size 1024 lines is created for this connection, all messages send to the device, all answers and errors recieved will be written to the buffer (with "<<", ">>", and "EE" prefixes).
+The buffer of size 1024 lines is created for this connection, all messages send to the device, all answers and errors received will be written to the buffer (with "<<", ">>", and "EE" prefixes).
 If the buffer already exists it will be cleared.